learn-with-aws/terraform/README.md

 ## How to create a specific resource out of lots of resouces in a file.

             terraform apply -target=aws_vpc.myvpc -target=aws_s3_bucker.mybucket

     If you want to create a specific module code then do like below.

         terraform apply -target=module.instance

     Destroy a specific resource

         terraform destroy -target=aws_vpc.myvpc

+### Terraform import existing infrastructure details.

+    Syntax :

+        terraform import <resource_type>.<resource_name> <resource_id>z

+    Example :

+        terraform import aws_s3_bucket.examplebucket anand0987uio

+## Terraform WorkSpace

+        In Terraform CLI, workspaces are separate instances of state data that can be used from the same working directory.
+You can use workspaces to manage multiple non-overlapping groups of resources with the same configuration.

+        Note: If you are using the backend, then fro every workspace it will have separete folder in S3 backend to store the config files.

+                terraform workspace list
+                terraform workspace new dev
+                terraform workspace select dev
+                terraform workspace delkete dev

+        Example :
+                terraform apply -var-files "filename" or -var "prefix=variables"

 ## Terraform refresh